 NOTICE: Andrew Higgins Drive is temporarily closed to vehicles and pedestrians between Camp Street and Magazine Street for the construction of a new Founders Plaza at The National WWII Museum.
 The Museum's main entrance for the duration of construction is at 945 Magazine Street.

 Home Front Friday is a regular series that highlights the can do spirit on the Home Front during World War II and illustrates how that spirit is still alive today!
-Today is Arbor Day, which is all about going green!
-April is also Lawn and Gardening Month, making it a perfect time to discuss one […]
+Last Saturday was National Armed Forces Day!
+You may be able to imagine why this special day is so near and dear to the Museum.
+Before […]

 Fighting for the Right to Fight: African American Experiences in WWII

 Our newest exhibition, Fighting for the Right to Fight: African American Experiences in WWII is a poignant retelling of the stories of the thousands of African Americans who rushed to enlist at the start of the war, intent on serving the country that treated them as second-class citizens.
 Open since July 4, the special exhibit discusses how hopes of equality inspired many to enlist, the discouraging reality of the segregated non-combat roles given to black recruits, and the continuing fight for "Double Victory" that laid the groundwork for the Civil Rights Movement.